 “Vinho” is always a good thing to know, anywhere in the world.
 It’s the Portuguese word for wine, to which you can add “branco” or “tinto” to describe white or red wine, respectively.
 Lusofonia serves a wide range of beverages depending on the stall, but wine is always a wise choice.
 Try a white one if the hot weather is not being kind to you.

-Where: Taipa Houses, Avenida da Praia, Carmo Zone, Taipa
+Where: Lusofonia – Taipa Houses-Museum and Carmo area, Avenida da Praia, Carmo, Taipa